 Aranmula Parthasarathi Temple

-At a distance of 15 km from Pathanamthitta, Sri Parthasarathi Temple is one of the most ancient and famous temple in Aranmula on the banks of the holy river Pamba in Pathanamthitta district of Kerala.
+At a distance of 15 km from Pathanamthitta, Sri Parthasarathi Temple is a famous Hindu temple situated at Aranmula.
+Located on the banks of the holy river Pamba, it is one of the most ancient places of pilgrimage in Kerala, and among the must include places in Pathanamthitta packages.

 Sri Parthasarathi Temple is dedicated to Lord Sri Krishna.
 It is one of the 108 Divyadesams dedicated to Krishna, an avatar of Vishnu, who is worshipped as Parthasarathi.
-This temple is believed to be one among the five temples built by the Pandava brothers.
-The five temples are at Chengannur (Yuddhisthra), Tiruppuliyur (Bhima), Aranmula (Arjuna), Tiruvanvandur (Nakula) and Tirukkodittaanam (Sahadeva).
+This temple is believed to be one of the five temples built by the Pandavas.
+The other four being Chengannur (Yuddhisthra), Tiruppuliyur (Bhima), Tiruvanvandur (Nakula) and Tirukkodittaanam (Sahadeva).
 Aranmula temple is said to be built by Arjuna to expiate for the sin of having killed Karna on the battlefield, against the dharma of killing an unarmed enemy.

 The annual temple festival that lasts for 10 days is celebrated as the anniversary of the installation of the temple idol.
 The festival which falls during the Onam season is more popular for its water carnival known as Aranmula Vallamkali.
 A tradition of sending rice and other materials on a water boat as an offering for a feast to the nearby village relates to the origin of the festival and this tradition is continued even today.
 The festival commences with the kodiyettam (flag hoisting) and concludes with Arattu (the holy dip of the image of the deity) in the Pamba River.
-Garudavahana ezhunallathu is a colourful procession held during the festival where Lord Parthasarathi is taken on the garuda mount to the Pampa river bank with the accompaniments of caparisoned elephants, Panchavadyam and other traditional temple orchestra.
+Garudavahana ezhunallathu is a colorful procession held during the festival where Lord Parthasarathi is taken on the garuda mount to the Pampa river bank with the accompaniments of caparisoned elephants and Panchavadyam.

 Timings: 4.30 AM - 11 AM and 5 PM - 8.30 PM.